Skip to main content

 • The output parameters will be checked after the unit test has been executed.

-When specific data is needed to meet certain conditions in the code, the best practice is not to rely on live data.
+When specific data is required to meet certain conditions in the code, the best practice is not to rely on live data.
 Instead, you should use data sets as mock data.
-In this way, the necessary data is available for the test.
+In this way, the necessary data is always available for the test.
+See Mock data in a unit test.

 row filter Row filter in a unit test

-Data sets are collections of data that can be used for testing purposes.
-The data in a data set only exists in the context of your unit test.
-Every time you run a unit test, the data from your defined data set is added to a transaction.
+Every time you run a unit test, the data from your defined mock data set is added to a transaction.
 This transaction is rolled back at the end, which means the data will never actually be added to your database.

 menu Quality > Unit tests > tab Mock data